 How to recolour grout

 The customer at the next house we visited wanted her grout recoloured in her bathrooms, toilet and laundry.
+There was a lot.
 The cleaning process was the same but in the smaller spaces of the bathroom the work was a lot more manual and our Electrodry technician was working very hard!

 Finally I got to watch the recolouring process.
 There is a wide range of colours to choose from and the customer chose to go from a grey grout to a beige colour.
 The grout colour and sealant was applied by hand, rubbed in and then the excess wiped away.
 It makes the grout no longer porous – dirt will sit on top of the grout and be easier to remove.
 The colour and sealant sink into the grout so it will remain that colour even if the top layer of grout is scrubbed away.

 The Electrodry technician explained that it is the hardest job they have to do – it’s the most manual but the most satisfying.
 It definitely has the wow factor and I'm told customers are usually blown away by the results.
 It completely revitalises the tiles and grout and makes future cleaning a lot easier.
 This day’s customer was an elderly lady who couldn’t thank us enough, which was really nice to witness.

 Why should I get a tile and grout clean and recolour?

 Tile & grout cleaning and recolouring makes a significant difference to the way your home looks.
 The thought of all that dirt and bacteria being trapped in the grout is disturbing!